vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 <Question>It makes dependency injection cleaner and more explicit!</Question>
 <Answer>
 Modern DI frameworks inject concrete classes just fine.
 Spring, Guice, and others handle concrete dependencies without breaking a sweat.
 Your `@Autowired PaymentService paymentService` works identically whether `PaymentService` is an interface or class.
 The DI container doesn't care, and neither should you unless you actually have multiple implementations to choose from.

+**The Spring Boot irony**: Spring Boot's auto-configuration and component scanning work perfectly with concrete classes.
+The framework that supposedly "requires" interfaces for DI actually doesn't care.
+Yet developers still create interfaces "for Spring," perpetuating a myth from the XML configuration era.
 </Answer>
 </QuestionAnswerBox>

 ## Final Word

 Ditch the reflex to slap interfaces on every service class.
-Most of the time, it’s just bureaucratic bloat masquerading as best practice.
+Most of the time, it's just bureaucratic bloat masquerading as best practice.

 Use interfaces when they solve real problems, like framework contracts, multiple implementations, or patterns like Facade and Template that actually organize complexity.
 Start with concrete classes, refactor when needed, and keep **YAGNI** as your guiding star to avoid overengineered nonsense.